nryotaro/synthesis_of_web_crawlers/README.md

 `#{:title}` are attributes, which define the types o

-Generating URL patterns is not supported.
+URL pattern synthesis is not supported.

+CSS

 ## License